sravanskumar03/my_repo/README.md

 result_df.show()
 ```

-Replace `"s3://your-bucket/your-path"` with the actual S3 path to your parquet table.
-This code efficiently identifies row-level duplicates within each import_dt partition, providing a DataFrame containing import_dt and the count of row-level duplicates for each partition file.
+This correction includes using `collect_list` to aggregate the count of row-level duplicates within each import_dt partition.
+Please try this updated code, and it should resolve the issue you encountered.